 Well, almost wordless . . .
-Meet the Taylor Siblings – Elgin, Jon, and Me!
-Yeah, I was being cantankerous as a little sister could be in this one – LOL!
-This photo was taken by our father, May 1961, on the front lawn of our first home which was located at 4314 Stonewall Street, in … [Read more...]
+Meet the Taylor Siblings!
+The Taylor Siblings are Elgin, Jon, and Me!
+Yeah, I was being cantankerous as a little sister could be that day.
+All I know is that I didn’t want to sit down and be still for the camera and I didn’t mind letting the men in … [Read more…]

 This photograph of my father, John W. Taylor, in his late teens (circa 1945) is what I believe the face of Genealogy looks like!
 This Wordy Wednesday post is in response to the insulting photo LAWeekly.com posted on their site to publicize the upcoming 42nd Annual Genealogy Jamboree hosted by the Southern California Genealogical Society and Family Research … [Read more…]